Sunday, June 21, 2015

 Nirvana day

 Today is Nirvana Day.
 Spent most of the morning at home, on a gray couch, viewing Brett Morgen's "Cobain: Montage of Heck".
 Finished downloading it a few days ago.
 But only had time to watch the whole thing today.
 Loved the film's dark moments - Cobain's teenage angst about his parents' divorce and that embarrassing sexual misadventure, those first rapturous forays into the rock band culture, his heroin addiction, his suspicions about his wife's infidelity - and how all these blended well with snippets of the cute, and the ordinary, and the happy.
-Those crazy doodles and jottings from Cobain's mangled notebooks gave a rare peek to the the guy's tortured mental life, as well as to his creative (albeit chaotic) genius.
-Horrific images of mutilated dolls, drawings of monstrous figures and gory scenes, those angry words and lines that have been violently covered with cross hatches, blasphemous and irreverent statements, are mixed in with the lyrics of famous Nirvana songs, old concert videos, audio recordings, and animations.
+Those crazy doodles and random jottings from Cobain's mangled notebooks gave a rare peek to the guy's often tortured inner life, and to his creative (although chaotic) genius.
+Horrific images of mutilated dolls, drawings of monstrous figures and gory scenes, those angry words and lines that have been covered with cross hatches, blasphemous and irreverent statements, are mixed in with lyrics of famous Nirvana songs, old concert videos, audio recordings, and expressionistic animations.

 So what's next after today?
 Well, perhaps it's a Grunge Month.
 I've already downloaded several iconic albums from the era.
 Some creative energy starting to flow back through these old brain cells, made stagnant by the daily grind at the office and this most recent bout of depression and insecurities.
-Mind, bathed in loud and sludgy music, urging the body to rock on.
+Mind, bathed in such loud and sludgy music, urging this aging body to rock on.

 (Image courtesy of Wikipedia)